keboola/connection-docs/extractors/social/instagram/index.md

 ### Since and Until (Advanced tab)
 The *Since* and *Until* options represent corresponding Facebook Graph API request parameters and specify the date range that will be applied to the time based data retrieved by the **endpoint**.
-For example, if the endpoint is `feed` then all media objects created within the specified since-until range will be retrieved.
+For example, if the endpoint is `feed`, then all media objects created within the specified since-until range will be retrieved.

 The *Since*/*Until* parameter is parsed via the [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified

 - **absolutely** --- as a unix timestamp or in the `yyyy-mm-dd` format, or
-- **relatively** --- e.g. `14 days ago` or `last month`.
+- **relatively** --- e.g., `14 days ago` or `last month`.

 For consistent results, specify both the *since* and *until* parameters.